 Chai and Privacy

 Chai is committed to ensuring that the privacy and security of data about everyone we engage with is protected.
 Children of any age have the same rights over the data processed about them, although their ability to understand and to exercise these rights may vary depending on their age and capacity.
 We therefore ask family members to understand that our obligations are to every individual data subject separately, and to work with us accordingly.
+Where we refer to ‘you’ in this policy, this also includes reference to children whose data we process.

 Organisations are permitted to process data if they have a legal basis for doing so.
 Chai processes data on the basis that: